raviranjan19750/NymbleEdge_petAdoption/README.md

 Find your next best freind by adopting a pet today !!

 ## General requiremnets
+  - Domain Driven Developement Architecture has been followed
   - app has support for dark theme
   - app has hero animation
   - used cubit for state management